-The Third GSW Annual Science day was held on September 29, 2023.
+The Fifth GSW Annual Science day took place on October 3, 2025.
 This event is organized by Dr. Nedialka Iordanova, Professor of Chemistry, with the participation of GSW students and faculty from the various programs and classes across campus.
-The event hosted more than 100 high school students from surrounding high schools.
-Throughout the Science Day sessions, high school students had the opportunity to participate in hands-on experiments and multiple science demonstrations in the Science and Roney Buildings on campus.
-The event concluded with lunch provided at the GSW student cafeteria and tours of the university.
+The event hosts more than 200 high school students from surrounding high schools.
+During Science Day, high school students have hands-on experience with multiple science demonstrations in the Science and Roney Buildings on campus presented by more than 15 GSW STEM faculty and several STEM major students.
+In addition, students are able to engage with our various reptiles, math and computer games and demonstrations, and different experiments including ping pong liquid nitrogen explosions at the Centennial plaza, and enjoy liquid nitrogen ice cream.
+The event concludes with lunch provided at the GSW student cafeteria and tours of the university.

-Students will participate in various demonstrations and experiments including:
+Students participate in various demonstrations and experiments including:

 Students should arrive at the Storm Dome to begin the day by 8:30am.
 After the program, any high school students that would like to tour the university can do so by request and depart after.